waynodiablo/Oystercard/rails/yelp_v1/14_validations.md

 validates :rating, inclusion: (1..5)
 ```

 Your tests should now all be passing.
-Commit and High Five!!!!!
+High Five!!!!!

 ### Version 1 Complete!